Punktum-dk/epp-service-specification/README.md

 It is currently supported for the following commands:

-- [update domain](#update-domain), for use for changing nameservers.
+- [update domain](#update-domain), for use for changing name servers.
 Please see the command description for more details.

-Specifying `AuthInfo` for a [contact create](#contact-create) has no effect and it is not recommened to disclose this information in this command.
+Specifying `AuthInfo` for a [contact create](#contact-create) has no effect and it is not recommended to disclose this information in this command.

 From [RFC:5733]: